-AGEN 248 | Global Positioning Apps in Agr
+AGEN 248 | GNSS Apps in Agriculture

-The course will incorporate GPS Technology as it relates to agricultural field applications that increase field efficiency.
-Topics will include basic GPS signals, tractor and equipment setup and adjustments, signal activations, calibration, field operation, and mapping.
-Classroom instruction will be complemented with field operations.
+The course will incorporate Global Navigation Satellite System (GNSS) Technology as it relates to agricultural field applications that increase field efficiency.
+Topics will include basic GNSS theory, operation and setup, tractor and implement setup and adjustments, calibration, field operations, and mapping.
+Classroom instruction will be complemented with hands-on experience in a 2-hour laboratory.
 Students should be familiar with operation of modern agricultural tractors.
-[Fall] Applied Learning - Field Study [2 credits] [2 contact hour(s)]
+[Fall] Applied Learning - Field Study [2 credits] [3 contact hour(s)]